 Is there any Special Prep?

-Find out if you’ll have to do anything special, such as come in at high tide, back into the travel well, or remove any gear.
-We’ve been in several yards that required roller furling jibs to be removed before haul out.
+Find out if you’ll have to do anything special, such as coming in at high tide, backing into the travel well, or removing any gear.
+We’ve been in several yards that required us to remove our roller furling jib before hauling out.

 Can I Work on My Boat?

-Some yards do not allow any DIY work, some restrict what you can and can’t do.
+Some yards do not allow any DIY work, and some restrict what you can and can’t do.
+Make sure you understand any restrictions before you commit.
+Keep in mind that some work may have strict environmental requirements, as well.

 Can You Do the Work I Want Done?